 - If you're concerned, you can share gentle reminders about basics like the importance of sleep, eating, connection with others (not being isolated in room) - Importance of focusing on overall experience (what student is learning, how they feel about classes, etc.) versus solely focusing on grades

 Mental Health Concerns

-It is common for symptoms of depression or anxiety to first present around the age of 18 years old - right when many students enter college.
+It is common for symptoms of depression or anxiety to first present in early adulthood years - right when many students enter college.

 Signs to look for -